 Nestled in the heart of North Vancouver Island, Port McNeill is a resource town with stunning scenery and endless outdoor adventure potential.
-It has one grocery store, one pub, one general store, and, as of June 2021, one craft brewery: Devil’s Bath Brewing.
+It has one grocery store, one pub, one general store, and one craft brewery: Devil’s Bath Brewing.

 Head brewer Aaron Battaglio and his family, long-time locals of Port McNeill, are the brains behind Vancouver Island’s newest brewery.
 Named after Canada’s largest cenote, Devil’s Bath Brewing has already been a hit among locals and visitors alike.
 It’s built in an old mechanic shop that has been remodelled with a warm wood interior, giving the brewery beautiful atmosphere.
 Bright windows feature water views, and a giant patio invites you to linger while you enjoy delicious food and drink.